The Wyville Thomson Ridge is a rocky plateau situated in the Atlantic Ocean to the north-eastern part of the Rockall Trough.

 Situated in the Atlantic Ocean to the north-eastern part of the Rockall Trough, The Wyville Thomson Ridge is a rocky plateau.

 It is composed of extensive areas of stony reef interspersed with gravel areas and bedrock reef along its flanks, and supports diverse biological communities representative of hard substratum in deep water including a range of sponges; stylasterid, cup and soft corals; brachiopods; bryozoans; dense beds of featherstars and brittlestars; sea urchins, sea cucumbers and sea spiders.
 The stony reef is thought to have been formed by the ploughing movement of icebergs through the seabed at the end of the last ice age.

 More detailed site information can be found in the Summary section below.

-Map displaying the Wyville-Thompson Ridge MPA boundary and associated protected feature data.
-Visit JNCC's MPA mapper to further view and explore data for this MPA.
+Map displaying the Wyville Thomson Ridge MPA boundary and associated protected feature data.
+Visit JNCC's MPA Mapper to further view and explore data for this MPA.

 Specific information on the conservation objectives relating to this site is provided in the Conservation Advice section.

 The acquisition of new data may result in updates to our knowledge on feature presence and extent within this site.
-The most up-to-date information is reflected on the map on this page and in JNCC’s MPA mapper, and the evidence underpinning this can be viewed within the Evidence section.
+The most up-to-date information is reflected on the map on this page and in JNCC’s MPA Mapper, and the evidence underpinning this can be viewed in the Monitoring and Evidence section.

 The diagram below is a summary of the key milestones involved in the selection and designation of Wyville Thomson Ridge SAC.
 More detail can be found within the Relevant Documentation section.